KaisenAmin/Config/README.md

 * **Get keys from a section:** Retrieves and prints all keys in a specified section of the configuration file.
 * **Check if a section exists:** This function checks if a specific section exists in the configuration file.
 This can be useful to avoid errors when trying to get or set keys in non-existent sections.
 * **Count keys in a section:** This function returns the number of keys in a specific section.
 This can be useful for understanding how many settings are in a specific section.
+* **Count sections in the configuration file:** This function returns the number of sections in the configuration file.
+It is useful to know the number of different sections in the configuration file.
+* **Clear all sections from the configuration file:** This function deletes all sections and their corresponding keys from the configuration file.
+It is useful when you want to start with a clean configuration file.

 ## Usage